About The Festival

 24fps ON FACEBOOK: http://facebook.com/24fpsfest

-Since its inception in 1999, the 24fps Short Film Festival has presented programs of short films by aspiring and established artists from around the world.
+Now in its 20th year, the 24fps Short Film Festival continues to present challenging and progressive programs of short films by aspiring and established artists from around the world.
 The juried competition is open to any work made outside the major worldwide film studio system, and provides cash awards to the festival’s top films in six major categories.

 From 1999 to 2005 the festival was known as WESTfest.
 In 2001, the scope of the submission field was expanded to include international entries, and in 2006 the festival was officially renamed 24fps with the “International Short Film Festival” title officially attached.